MatthewLacerda2/news-hook/app/utils/tasks_order.md

 - Receive documents sent by the user

 ## Vector Search
-- First we filter the alerts by those whose keywords are found in the document
 - Vector-search to see which alert-prompts are related to the document
+- Filter the alerts by those whose keywords are found in the document

 ## LLM Verification
 - The related ones will be sent to an LLM to confirm if the data fulfills the alert